St3phenCS/AI-Fundamentals-Lab1/readme.md

 ## Important

 Change directory (cd) into folder which includes your `visualize.py`.
-Don't forget to install required packages first
+Don't forget to install required packages first:

 ```sh
 pip install -r requirements.txt
 ```

-or install then run when installation complete
+or install then run when installation complete:

 ```sh
 bash run.sh